I'll Trade (A Million Bucks): Critical reception

 The song met generally favorable reviews.
 Elysa Gardner from Vibe named the song a "slow-groove scorcher" and praised Lil' Mo for her capability in being a "sexy duet partner."
 Vinny Brown, PD of New York City's radio station WBLS-FM cited the single as being "classic Keith Sweat," and added: "Keith has proven to be a core artist... [and] continues to give the people what they want."
 AllMusic editor Ed Hogan nicknamed the track a "lonely superstar duet ballad."

+Chart performance

+"I'll Trade (A Million Bucks)" peaked at number 26 on the US Hot R&B/Hip-Hop Songs chart and number 34 on the US Hot R&B/Hip-Hop Airplay chart.
+While the song went on to attain strong urban radio airplay, it failed to make an entry on the US Billboard Hot 100, making it Sweat's first lead single from an album to miss that chart.

+Music video

+A music video for "I'll Trade (A Million Bucks)" was directed by J. Jesses Smith and premiered on BET in late September 2000.